Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 Recovery after laparoscopy

-This method of removing the uterus is considered the most gentle and it takes only a few days to recover from it.
+This method of removing the uterus is considered the most gentle and requires only a few days to recover from it.
 Due to the absence of an extensive incision on the surface of the peritoneum, there are much fewer complications, the main of which is pain.

 Pain during recovery is noted at the puncture sites and in the lower abdomen.
-In the early days, such pain is significantly increased with each movement.
-During the recovery period, strong painkillers are prescribed to reduce the pain symptom.
-After discharge, these complications do not require any special therapy and disappear on their own.
+In the first days, such pain intensifies significantly with every movement.
+During the recovery period, strong painkillers are prescribed to reduce pain.
+After discharge, these complications do not require any special therapy and go away on their own.

-Often, during the recovery period after laparoscopic surgery, patients complain of nausea, weakness, and bloating.
-All these signs can be a consequence of the use of anesthesia and also do not need treatment.
-To reduce flatulence and bloating on the first day after surgery, it is recommended to use products based on simethicone.
+Often, during the recovery period after laparoscopic surgery, patients complain of nausea, weakness and bloating.
+All these signs can be a consequence of the use of anesthesia and also do not require treatment.
+To reduce flatulence and bloating on the first day after surgery, it is recommended to use simethicone-based products.

-The removal of sutures after the laparoscopy is carried out on the 10-14th day.
-The healing of small punctures occurs quite quickly and no complications are observed.
+Sutures are removed after laparoscopy on days 10–14.
+Healing of small punctures occurs quite quickly and no complications are observed.
 For several months, small scars of a bright purple color are noted at the site of the sutures.
-You should not worry about this either, because after a while the puncture sites heal and become completely invisible.
+There is also no need to worry about this, since after some time the puncture sites heal and become completely invisible.

-Open abdominal surgery is the most difficult method for removing the uterus, and the number of complications after it is quite large.
+Open abdominal surgery is the most difficult method of removing the uterus, and the number of complications after it is quite high.

-In the early period of recovery after the procedure, when the patient is still being monitored in a hospital, the main tasks of care are:
+In the early period of recovery after the procedure, when the patient is being monitored in an inpatient setting, the main care tasks become:

-• eliminate severe pain after surgery to remove the uterus in an open way;
+• eliminate severe pain after open hysterectomy surgery;

 • improve bowel function during recovery;